-The indentures governing the Convertible Notes contain certain covenants, including covenants requiring us to comply with the applicable asset coverage ratio requirement under the 1940 Act and to provide financial information to the holders of the Convertible Notes under certain circumstances.
-These covenants are subject to important limitations and exceptions that are described in the indentures governing the Convertible Notes.
-As of December 31, 2018 and 2017, we were in compliance with the terms of the indentures governing the Convertible Notes.
+The indenture governing the 2022 Convertible Notes contains certain covenants, including covenants requiring us to comply with the applicable asset coverage ratio requirement under the 1940 Act and to provide financial information to the holders of the 2022 Convertible Notes under certain circumstances.
+These covenants are subject to important limitations and exceptions that are described in the indenture governing the 2022 Convertible Notes.
+As of December 31, 2020 and 2019, we were in compliance with the terms of the indenture governing the 2022 Convertible Notes.

-The Convertible Notes are accounted for in accordance with Accounting Standards Codification ("ASC") 470-20.
-Upon conversion of any of the Convertible Notes, we intend to pay the outstanding principal amount in cash and, to the extent that the conversion value exceeds the principal amount, we have the option to pay in cash or shares of our common stock (or a combination of cash and shares) in respect of the excess amount, subject to the requirements of the indentures governing the Convertible Notes.
-We have determined that the embedded conversion options in each series of Convertible Notes are not required to be separately accounted for as a derivative under U.S. GAAP.
-In accounting for the Convertible Notes, we estimated at the time of issuance separate debt and equity components of each series of Convertible Notes.
-An original issue discount equal to the equity components of each series of Convertible Notes was recorded in "additional paid-in capital" in the accompanying consolidated balance sheet.
-Additionally, the issuance costs associated with the Convertible Notes were allocated to the debt and equity components in proportion to the allocation of the proceeds and accounted for as deferred financing costs and equity issuance costs, respectively.
+The 2022 Convertible Notes are accounted for in accordance with Accounting Standards Codification ("ASC") Topic 470-20.
+Upon conversion of any of the 2022 Convertible Notes, we intend to pay the outstanding principal amount in cash and, to the extent that the conversion value exceeds the principal amount, we have the option to pay in cash or shares of our common stock (or a combination of cash and shares) in respect of the excess amount, subject to the requirements of the indenture governing the 2022 Convertible Notes.
+We have determined that the embedded conversion options in the 2022 Convertible Notes are not required to be separately accounted for as a derivative under U.S. GAAP.
+In accounting for the 2022 Convertible Notes, we estimated at the time of issuance separate debt and equity components of the 2022 Convertible Notes.
+An original issue discount equal to the equity components of the 2022 Convertible Notes was recorded in "additional paid-in capital" in the accompanying consolidated balance sheet.
+Additionally, the issuance costs associated with the 2022 Convertible Notes were allocated to the debt and equity components in proportion to the allocation of the proceeds and accounted for as deferred financing costs and equity issuance costs, respectively.